 The viva voce was introduced at UWA in 2018.
-Continuing candidates enrolled prior to 2018 are able to select the viva as an option, and all commencing candidates from January 2018 are required to undertake it.
-The process from submitting the thesis for examination to the viva usually takes between 12-14 weeks.
-Once the two external examiners have submitted their preliminary reports on the thesis, and if the Board of the Graduate Research School (BGRS) recommends proceeding to viva, these reports are shared with the candidate, their supervisors and the other examiner.
+Continuing candidates enrolled prior to 2018 are able to select the viva voce as an option, and all commencing candidates from January 2018 are required to undertake it.
+The process from submitting the thesis for examination to the viva voce usually takes between 12-14 weeks.
+(Please note that the viva voce will not be scheduled during the Christmas and New Year season) Once the two external examiners have submitted their preliminary reports on the thesis, and if the Board of the Graduate Research School (BGRS) recommends proceeding to viva voce, these reports are shared with the candidates, their supervisors and the other examiner.
 The candidate can then consult with their supervisors to prepare a response to any questions raised as part of their opening presentation.
-They cannot make any contact with the examiners prior to the oral examination.
-Candidates will not be required to make any changes to their thesis prior to the viva voce; these will be clarified after the oral examination has taken place.
+They cannot make any contact with the examiners prior to the viva voce.
+Candidates will not be required to make any changes to their theses prior to the viva voce; these will be clarified after the viva voce has taken place.

 Who attends the viva voce?

 The participants in the viva voce are the candidate, the designated Chair and two external examiners.
 Supervisors are not permitted to join the candidate during the examination, but their support for the candidate prior to the event is vital.
 The viva can take place with examiners, Chair and candidate all present in one room, or via a combination of zoom and face-to-face attendance.
 During the nomination process examiners are asked if they would like to attend in person and the examination is arranged according to those responses.
-Given that video conference participants may be in different time zones, this will mean that some oral examinations will take place outside of the examiers' normal working hours.
-In exceptional cases (for example where a candidate now lives overseas) candidates may be permitted to participate in the viva voce by video conference.
+Given that video conference participants may be in different time zones, this will mean that some will take place outside of the examiners' normal working hours.

 Viva voce duration